fdouven8-ui/Elevizion-dashboard/replit.md

 # Elevizion Dashboard

 ## Overview
 Elevizion Dashboard is an OPS-first internal operations control room for digital signage network management.
 Its primary purpose is to ensure high screen uptime, efficient ad delivery, fast onboarding processes, and simple automation for digital signage networks.
 The core principle is that `SCREEN_ID` (e.g., EVZ-001) is the mandatory central identifier across the system.

-Key capabilities include:
-- Real-time screen monitoring (status, alerts, uptime).
-- Management of advertisers, ad creatives, and placement configurations.
-- Quick onboarding wizards for screens, advertisers, and ad placements.
-- Automation rules for alerts and inventory management.
-- Simplified navigation focusing on essential operational aspects.
+It aims to provide real-time screen monitoring, advertiser and ad creative management, quick onboarding wizards, and automation rules, all with a simplified, Dutch-language interface focused on essential operational aspects.
+The project's ambition is to answer key operational questions like "How many screens are running, how many ads are live, how many customers are paying?" instantly.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.
-- **Language**: Dutch (Nederlands) - All UI text, labels, buttons, and navigation items are in Dutch.
+- Language: Dutch (Nederlands) - All UI text, labels, buttons, and navigation items are in Dutch.

 ## System Architecture